Research

 Our Approach

 The NephGen Initiative brings together a team of scientists who use genetic evidence and innovative transdisciplinary approaches to uncover the most promising entry points to prevent and treat kidney diseases.
 The selection of targets supported by human genetics has been shown to double the success rate in clinical development.
-Kidney disease risk genes will be studied along three axes (Fig. 1): across the spectrum of genetic risk (from monogenic to complex disease).
-Across the spectrum of complexity (from single molecules to human populations); and across the spectrum of species (from worms to humans).
+Kidney disease risk genes will be studied along two axes (Fig. 1): across the spectrum of genetic risk (from monogenic to complex disease) and across the spectrum of species (from molecules to humans).
 To this end, NephGen investigators have assembled large patient- and population-based registries and cohort studies, have established cutting-edge genome-editing, -omics, imaging, as well as integrative data analysis techniques, and generated diverse disease models in flies, fish, frogs, and mice.
 We strongly believe that the best science will result from interdisciplinary collaborations that can flexibly adjust the optimal setting to answer a scientific question along and across these axes.

 Figure 1: The NephGen approach to study genetic kidney disease.

-Kidney disease risk genes will be studied in the space defined by genetic risk (green axis), complexity of context (blue axis), and evolutionary conservation (species, orange axis).
+Kidney disease risk genes will be studied in the space defined by genetic risk (green axis) and complexity of context (blue axis)

 Our Goals

-The research goals of NephGen (Fig. 2) are to use genetic evidence
+The central research goals of the CRC 1453 (Fig. 2) are to use human genetic evidence in order to

-1. to identify novel molecular targets to prevent and treat kidney diseases
+1. identify novel molecular targets to prevent and treat kidney diseases

-2. to understand how these molecular targets function, individually and within their respective signaling pathways and protein networks
+2. understand their function, both individually and within their respective signaling pathways and protein networks, and

-3. to effectively manipulate these targets using pharmacological and genetic approaches
+3. effectively manipulate these targets using pharmacological and genetic approaches to establish a basis for new approaches to treat and prevent kidney diseases.

 Figure 2: Conceptual Framework of NephGen.